davidgasquez/handbook/content/health.md

 ## Journaling

 - Journaling is a "keystone" habit.
 It tightly locks all of your other habits in place.
+- It helps build a self evaluation loop in your life.
+It gives you the ability to discover what were you thinking and how the decissions turned out.
+If you don't reflect on your past, any improvements you do in the future will be by randomness.
 - When you are in an intensely emotional mood, journaling can help you more fully experience and understand those emotions.
 - Journal about things, people, or situations for which you are grateful.
 Consider including negative situations like avoiding an accident, for instance.
 - The development of a coherent narrative helps you reorganise and structure old memories, making them less traumatic.